Decron/Whitebox-Code-GPT/README.md

 All programming-related assistants are welcome.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>." <br>

 **If you are experiencing an issue with one of our assistants**: kindly open an issue and include the title of the assistant and links to relevant conversation history.
-If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>
+If the conversation contains sensitive information, generalized plain text may be copied and pasted.<br><br>

 # Existing models:
-*all assistants are hosted on ChatGPT.
-Models are 100% free to use for ChatGPT premium users.*<br>
+*all assistants are hosted on ChatGPT which is 100% free to use for ChatGPT premium users.
+Assistants are held to the highest standards and are quality-tested to guaruntee a good user experience.*<br>
 * [Git assistant](https://chat.openai.com/g/g-8z4fiuUqu-git-assistant)<br>
 * [Regex assistant](https://chat.openai.com/g/g-kftiI07yn-regex-assistant)<br>
 * [Flutter GPT](https://chat.openai.com/g/g-u27ZCAhaF-flutter-gpt)<br>